A Field Manual for Community Dengue Response · Pune District, Maharashtra

 ⚠️

-The Pune District reporting chain — step by step
+The Pune District reporting chain

 1. ASHA / Community Worker

-Identify the signal and document it
+Spot the signal and write it down

 2. Primary Health Centre (PHC)

-PHC Medical Officer — first formal response point
+PHC Medical Officer, first formal response point

-3. NIV Pune — Sample Testing
+3. NIV Pune, Sample Testing

-National Institute of Virology, Pune — diagnostic confirmation
+National Institute of Virology, Pune.
+Diagnostic confirmation.

 4. District Surveillance Unit

-District Surveillance Officer — outbreak investigation trigger
+District Surveillance Officer, outbreak investigation

 5. State / National Level

-Maharashtra State IDSP Unit → NCVBDC → Central Surveillance Unit
+Maharashtra State IDSP Unit, NCVBDC, Central Surveillance Unit

-📍 Pune-specific: The NIV testing advantage
+📍 Pune's NIV advantage

 Source: Mishra et al., "Dengue in Pune city, India (2017–2019)," Frontiers in Public Health, September 2024

-IDSP/IHIP mobile app for field reporting: The IHIP Android app (available on Play Store: search "IHIP IDSP") allows ASHA workers to submit S-Form data in real time from the field.
+IDSP/IHIP mobile app: Search "IHIP IDSP" on the Play Store.
+The app lets you submit S-Form data in real time from the field.
 Your ANM or PHC data manager can set up access.
-This removes the delay of paper-based reporting and allows the District Surveillance Unit to see emerging clusters faster.
+It cuts the delay from paper reporting and helps the District Surveillance Unit catch emerging clusters faster.

 Before you begin